tarantool/doc/doc/book/replication/index.rst

             .. include:: 7_2.rst

-The master has reconnected to the cluster, and has NOT found what the replica wrote while the master was away.
+The master has reconnected to the replica set, and has NOT found what the replica wrote while the master was away.
 That is not a surprise -- the replica has not been asked to act as a replication source.